E. 96th Avenue Widening Project

 Construction Progress

-- The contractor continues to work on the construction of the bridge over Second Creek and the new watermains for South Adams County Water and Sanitation District.
+• The contractor continues to work on the construction of the bridge over Second Creek and the new watermains for South Adams County Water and Sanitation District.

-- The contractor is currently working on grading the roadway east of Telluride Street to Tower Road in preparation of paving the roadway, construct storm sewer, and building the traffic signals at Chambers Road, Landmark Drive, and Telluride Street.
+• The contractor is currently working on grading the roadway east of Telluride Street to Tower Road in preparation of paving the roadway, construct storm sewer, and building the traffic signals at Chambers Road, Landmark Drive, and Telluride Street.

 Arsenal Perimeter Trail detour

-As of mid-April 2025, a detour is currently in place at northeast corner of the Arsenal Perimeter Trail, near where E. 96th Avenue formerly intersected with Buckley Road.
+As of mid-April 2025, a detour is currently in place at the northeast corner of the Arsenal Perimeter Trail, near where E. 96th Avenue formerly intersected with Buckley Road.
 The detour carries users onto the Rocky Mountain Arsenal National Wildlife Refuge, cutting across the northeast corner of the arsenal property between Chambers Road at 96th and Buckley Road north of E. 88th Avenue.
 Please note that pets are prohibited on refuge property and will not be allowed on the detour route.

 This map shows the temporary closure and detour of the E. 96th Avenue Arsenal Perimeter Trail in Commerce City.
 The closed section is highlighted in red, running along E. 96th Avenue from just west of Second Creek to Buckley Road.
 A green dashed line indicates the detour route through the Rocky Mountain Arsenal National Wildlife Refuge, curving southwest before reconnecting to Buckley Road.
 The detour is marked with a note: “Trail Detour – No pets / Desvío del sendero – No se admiten mascotas.”
 Several landmarks are shown, including Sweet Awakening Wellness Center, Buffalo Highlands Fit & Play Park, and residential neighborhoods along E. 96th Avenue.